CartoDB/workflows-extension-a5/components/a5_celltoboundary/doc/README.md

 ## Usage Notes

 - The cell identifiers should be valid A5 cell values in string format
-- The output is a BigQuery geography object that can be used directly for spatial operations
+- The output is a WKT string that can be converted to geography using ST_GEOGFROMTEXT
 - Invalid cell identifiers will return null values
 - The function uses hardcoded options: closedRing=true and segments='auto'
-- No additional processing needed - the component handles the conversion from A5 cell to geography object
+- Use ST_GEOGFROMTEXT in your workflow to convert the WKT to geography objects